 MPF is an employment-based retirement protection system.
-Apart from those who are exempt, employees (regular and casual) and the self-employed who are between 18 to 65 years of age are required to join an MPF scheme.
+Apart from those who are exempt, employees (regular and casual) and the self-employed who are aged 18 and under 65 are required to join an MPF scheme.

 When do I need to choose an MPF scheme?

 An employer must select a scheme and enrol employees on to that scheme.
 If you're self-employed, you can select your own MPF service provider.